What to Know Before Cancelling a Life Insurance Policy

 Can you cancel a life insurance policy?

 When you purchase a life insurance policy, you sign a contract and agree to pay the monthly premium in exchange for a guaranteed death benefit when you pass away.
-However, you are allowed to cancel your life insurance policy at any time and for any reason.
+However, you aren’t stuck in a policy for the full term or for life if you decide you don’t want to continue.
+Cancelling a life insurance policy is your right.

-Canceling term life insurance
+How to cancel term life insurance

 If you aren’t paying the premium each month, your insurance company will eventually cancel your policy for non-payment.
 Typically, you don’t have to pay a cancellation fee with a term life insurance policy, but you should check to see what your insurance company’s requirements are.

-Canceling whole life insurance
+How to cancel whole life insurance

 Usually, a surrender penalty is applied if you cancel whole life insurance within the first 10 years.
 If the policy is more than 10 years old, the surrender period has likely ended.